Machine Against the RAG: Jamming Retrieval-Augmented Generation with Blocker Documents: Threat Model

-We further assume that the attacker has \textit{black-box, adaptive, external} access to the RAG system, i.e., they can interact with it by repeatedly supplying arbitrary queries and observing the resulting outputs.
-The attacker does \emph{not} know which LLM and embedding model are used by the RAG system, nor $k$, the number of documents retrieved in response to each query.
-The attacker can adaptively edit the document they insert into the database between the queries.
-This is a strictly weaker assumption than the white-box threat model, where the attacker can observe the inner workings of the target system.
+We assume that the attacker has \textit{black-box, adaptive, external} access to the RAG system, i.e., they can interact with it by repeatedly supplying arbitrary queries and observing the resulting outputs.
+The attacker does \emph{not} know which LLM and embedding model are used by the RAG system, nor $k$, the number of documents retrieved in response to each query, nor do they observe log probabilities of LLM outputs.
+By contrast, many existing methods for generating adversarial documents (see Sections~\ref{sec:related} and~\ref{sec:other_opt_algos}) require white-box access to at least the logit layer of the target LLM.

-External access is often not considered privileged and may be easily gained.
-For example, if the RAG system is offered as a product, this access can simply be purchased (as in the case of many SaaS products including HR systems, SOC analyst panels, and background-check products).

-Our attack assumes knowledge of the exact query used by the victim, which simulates the common case where RAG usage is predictable, for example, when it is used to fill standardized questionnaires or when a fixed set of query phrasings is built into the system (this is common practice to optimize results).
+Our attack assumes knowledge of the exact query used by the victim.
+This simulates the common case where RAG usage is predictable, e.g., to fill standardized questionnaires, or a fixed set of query phrasings is built into the system (this is a common practice to optimize results).
 We explore the effects of query paraphrasing in~\Cref{sec:defenses}.